ATGardner/lru-fs/README.md

                     // and puts them in the cache while using their birthtime
                     // to decide if they should already be evicted

-const added = await cache.set("key", "some very long key you want to keep as a file, instead of all in-memory");
+const added = await cache.set("key", "some very long text/data you want to keep as a file, instead of all in-memory");
 // returns true if item was added. false if it is too big for the cache

 const value = await cache.get("key");
-// "some very long key you want to keep as a file, instead of all in-memory"
+// "some very long text/data you want to keep as a file, instead of all in-memory"

 await cache.reset()    // emptys the cache and deletes all the local files
 ```